JulienSimonin/Best-Project/README.md

 # Best-Project :
-This page present the "Tara-OCEAN" projects and the results of one of the expedition
+This page repository present the different project of the team members
 ## Team member :
 - Julien SIMONIN
+- Mikael Harnold
+-
 ### :